Maverick Weller: St Kilda (2014–2018)

 Weller remained a part of St Kilda's leadership group for the 2017 season, with players Seb Ross, Josh Bruce and Dylan Roberton joining the eight-man group.
 He played 18 matches (nine wins, nine losses) for the season.
 He suffered an ankle injury in round 6, which kept him sidelined for the Saints' win over the GWS Giants in round 7.
 He was omitted from the senior side for three matches later in the season, before returning in round 19.
 Weller kicked his 50th career goal in the Saints' round 10 loss to the Western Bulldogs.

 Weller was delisted by the Saints at the end of the 2018 season.

 Richmond (2019)

 In November 2018 the Richmond Football Club signed Weller to a rookie contract under the AFL's newly introduce pre-season supplemental selection rule.
 Weller played in both of the club's AFL pre-season matches, kicking three goals across the two matches.
 He made his AFL debut for the club in round 1, kicking one goal.
-Weller played again for the club's AFL side in round 2, before being dropped to reserves level to play out the remainder of the season with the club's VFL side.
+Weller played again for the club's AFL side in round 2, before being dropped to VFL level to play out the remainder of the season with the club's VFL side.

-Weller announced his retirement from AFL football in September of that year, playing his last match for the club at reserves level in a victorious VFL grand final.
+Weller announced his retirement from AFL football in September of that year, playing his last match for the club at VFL level in a victorious VFL grand final.